duplocloud/duploctl/README.md

 ### Python Module

-Here is how to spawn your own client the quick way from args and env.
+Spawn your client from a Python script using the ```DuploClient.from_env()``` method and arguments.

 ```python
 duplo = DuploClient.from_env()
 out = duplo.run("tenant", "list")
 ```

-Here we show how to spawn a client with a custom host and token.
+Spawn a client with a custom host and token from a Python script.

 ```python
 duplo = DuploClient(host="https://example.duplocloud.com", token="mytoken")